-The AAS project manager worked closely with the mason and developed full scale templates.
-The project team then coordinated this with the CAD department and the form shop to ensure the pieces were made according to onsite field conditions.
+The AAS project manager worked closely with the mason and developed full-scale templates.
+The project team then coordinated this with the CAD department and the form shop to ensure that the pieces matched onsite field conditions.

-The improvised cast stone piece was designed and manufactured with four days of turn around.
+The AAS team designed and fabricated the improvised cast stone with four days of turn around.